 In keeping with the 21st Century ideals, the Language Arts program in the middle school places an emphasis on developing the students’ written and oral expression skills.
 Westlake Christian School believes the ability of students to express themselves effectively in both public speaking and the written word will place them ahead of their peers.
 Thus, continuing to build the students’ repertoire of writing, including expository, persuasive, research papers, and the like, serves as a major instructional objective within the middle school.

-Students earn an Honors English I high school credit at the end of their eighth grade year at Westlake.
+Students enrolled in an Honors English class can earn a high school credit at the end of their eighth grade year at Westlake.